joestubbs/endofday/docs/tutorial.rst

 labels them ``out_0`` through ``out_n``.
 In this case we configured it to generate four files.

 Finally, the ``command`` value is what is actually passed to the ``docker run`` statement.
-We are executing the genpoints script and passing a single argument - the location of our config file.
+We are executing the genpoints script and passing a single argument, the location of our config file in the container.
+Note that this matches the path specified in our our input declaration.
+This is by design.

 Task Dependencies